 Research output: Chapter in Book/Report/Conference proceeding › Chapter (peer-reviewed) › peer-review

 To some people, trade unions are crucial protectors of the weak.
-To others, they force up wage rates to unrealistic levels and contribute to unemployment.
-What role do trade unions have in a modern economy?
-How successful are they in raising the real wages of their members?
+To others, they force up wage levels to unrealistic levels and contribute to unemployment.
+What role do trad unions have in a modern economy?
+How successful are they in raising the wages of their members?
 To what extent do they manipulate labour markets?
-In this chapter, we review - Indifference curves - Cartels We introduce - Demand for labour - Wage rate determination
+In this chapter we review: * Indifference curves * Cartels We introduce: * The demand for labour * Wage rate determination